BrunoZell/CollectiveIntelligence/litepaper.md

 Information querying on matched contexts with CQL (the Categorical Query Language) which allows us to map data from one scheme (a context filled with observations; or an [abstract] network protocol session)

 Structured data modelling with the IPLD Data Model (InterPlanetary Linked Data).

+## Positioning Ask Network

+briefly illustrate history of banking, listing problems with their causes, and the solutions that humans implemented over the time with some of them still in use today.
+Please mention in this order, allowing each solution one paragraph with a sentence or two:

+- Debt and dependence on trust
+- Bartering and double concidents of wants
+- Commodity money, mentioning barting as just a transitionary phenomenon only rarely used
+- First bank notes
+- Central banks
+- first ERMA computer
+- clearinghouse systems (automatic payments and ATM transactions)
+- SWIFT

+Also touch on how increased volume of pairwise transactions only worsens global wealth inequality, referencing _John Angle_ and the _Angle Process_.

+show how it eliminates most of these problems, and goes back to trusted personal ledgers and commodity money, while entering the new frontier of automatic multi-party transactions and realtime adaptive economies.

+show how Ask Network is the next evolution in money/banking/finance.

+and point to the big ecosystem of entrepreneurs creating organizations within the monetary for-profit framework, Ask Network will create a comparable spectrum of entrepreneurs who develop and operate coordination schemes.

 ## Next steps